 systemctl restart apache2.
 Now both the Apache2 web server including PHP 7.3 and the MySQL server are ready for use.
 By default, the web directory is "/var/www/html".

-- Since the phpMyAdmin version, which can be installed using the packaging tool (apt) on Debian 9, is outdated and doesn't fully support PHP 7.3, the installation must be done manually.
-To do this, first visit the phpMyAdmin website, right-click on the top right download button and then copy the download link.
+- To install phpMyAdmin, first visit the phpMyAdmin website, right-click on the top right download button and then copy the download link.

 - Now open PuTTY again and go to the directory where phpMyAdmin will be installed using the command